Drug danger chart shows which drugs you should never mix, and which you totally should

 But there are 145 drug combinations listed as synergist and low-risk.
 That’s 145 fascinating and illuminating and relatively safe ways to flunk out of school.
 One hundred forty five psychologically traumatizing ways to pass a 10-hour workplace seminar.

-And, maybe, 145 amazing ways to change your life.
+And, maybe, 145 astonishing ways to change your life.

 That’s because some of these combinations are known to be more than just excellent fun.
 For example, as the chart shows, when you take an antidepressant called an MAOI and ingest the natural psychedelic DMT, it’s not only synergistic and low risk, it’s called ayahuasca, and it can cure depression, drug addiction and acedia.